NateCross/Coding-Obsidian-Vault/Webdev/1-Notes/202201021314-Getting-Started-HTML.md

 serve
 ```
 It should load up the website just fine.
-- We made use of the <p> tag.
+- We made use of the &lt;p> tag.
 	- Essentially allows us to make a line-break.
 It's literally a paragraph tag, so yeah.
 		- Should come in handy once we go back to CSS stuff.
 - Also, yes, tags.
-They come in pairs -
+They come in pairs -- an opening and closing tag.
+	- Don't forget that the closing tag has a "/".
+	- Seriously, don't forget to close your tags.
+	- Ex. &lt;p>Some text&lt;/p>
+- Uppercase tags technically do work, but are not recommended because style guide.